 To prevent Amazon charging you for ASINs that follow FFP Packaging guidelines, you can submit them to Amazon International Safe Transit Association (ISTA) 6 tests at companies that are part of the APASS programme.
 These tests will check how your packaging compensates with distribution circumstances such as free-fall drop damage and vibration.
 Once passed you can then verify your product for FFP certification via Vendor Central.
-This must be done for each form of packaging used by your Parent ASINs.
+This must be done for each form of packaging used by your Parent ASINs (secondary ASINs do not need to be tested).
 With the deadline fast approaching it is most likely that companies that are part of the APASS programme will be extremely busy so it is best to apply for ISTA testing as soon as possible.

 How can I get Amazon to certify my packaging?